Dvloper-Ibrahim/Connect-the-Pipeline-to-GitHub/README.md

-# Connect the Pipeline to GitHub
+# Connect the Pipeline to GitHub.